 - With whom would I like to work?

-Once you’ve answered these questions, then where do you start?
-You can go to the career services center at your school to discover additional careers, or take advantage of resources like eCareerfit.com, where you can take tests to see what careers may be suitable for your personality and skills.
-You can talk to people who have psychology-related careers you aspire to and ask them how they got their job, what education was required, and if they have advice for you and your future career.
+Once you’ve answered these questions, what next?
+You can go to the UAGC Career Services Center to discover additional careers, or take advantage of resources like eCareerfit.com, where you can take a diagnostic test to see what careers may be suitable for your personality and skills.
+You can talk to people who have psychology-related careers that interest you and ask them how they got their job, what education was required, and if they have advice for you and your future career.

 So many opportunities are available — more than you might think.
 And you can follow many different avenues to reach them.
 There are many great psychology careers waiting for a motivated person with a quality education.